 By writing this poem in such a free and casual manner the poet is also rebelling against this established norm.
 He's playing a game, implying that technical know-how is one thing, a free spirit another.

 Lines 5 - 8

 The end stop, period, at line four readies the reader for the mammoth line five, all fifteen syllables of it, bubbling along lazily.
 The message here is that constructing a sonnet is simple until you hit William Shakespeare.
 William Shakespeare, the sonnet-meister, the Wizard of Iambics, creator of 154 perfect English sonnets, all about Love more or less.

 Line six continues the theme.
-In the Elizabethan age your rhythms had to be spot on, technically faultless, or else.
-The poet coins the term 'iambic bongos', to suggest the regular da-DUM da-DUM (i-AMB) of a drum, a hand played double-drum in fact often associated with Afro-Cuban music.
+In the Elizabethan age, your rhythms had to be spot on, technically faultless, or else.
+The poet coins the term 'iambic bongos', to suggest the regular da-DUM da-DUM (i-AMB) of a drum, a hand-played double-drum in fact often associated with Afro-Cuban music.

 Line seven introduces the tradition of rhyming, common to all types of sonnet, be it Petrarchan (abbaabbacdecde), Shakespearean (ababcdcdefefgg) or Spenserian (ababbcbccdcdee).

-Line eight reinforces this idea of set rhymes to all 14 lines by paralleling the 14 station of the cross, a catholic tradition, where the 14 stations represent the last day Jesus Christ spent on Earth.
+Line eight reinforces this idea of set rhymes to all 14 lines by paralleling the 14 stations of the cross, a catholic tradition, where the 14 stations represent the last day Jesus Christ spent on Earth.
 The speaker infers that these rhymes constitute a devotion to tradition and form, almost verging on a belief that they need to be there for a sonnet to be complete and true.